eesanoble/Arabic-Dialect-Classifier/README.md

 My hypotheses are:

- 1. It will be fairly easy ascertain which tweets are in MSA and which are in dialect.
+ 1. It will be fairly easy to ascertain which tweets are in MSA and which are in dialect.
 This is because there are certain fairly common features of MSA which are very specific and aren't shared in any dialects.
- 2. It will, however, be more difficult to diffrentiate between specific dialects because of shared features accross dialects.
+ 2. It will, however, be more difficult to differentiate between specific dialects because of shared features across dialects.
- 3. In Bag of Words models certain common words will be used most in diffrentiating dialects.
+ 3. In Bag of Words models certain common words will be used most in differentiating dialects.
 Words like 'فين', which means 'where' in Egyptian, and 'لماذا' which means 'why' in MSA will be obvious markers for a model.

 ## Preparing the Arabic